whitneyburton/portfolios/students/1701-back/mark_stover/20170608-mark-stover-m3.markdown

 | D | **Professional Development** | 3 |
 | E | **Feedback & Community Participation** | 3 |

->* \<My take away from this module has been the importance of creating and consuming API's.
-It seems likely that as a backend developer it is likely that my professional work will require these skills.>
+>* \<My take away from this module will be the importance of creating and consuming API's.
+It seems likely that, as a backend developer, my professional work will require these skills.>

 -----------------------